JehoOgbo/refresher/alx-low_level_programming/0x02-functions_nested_loops/README.md

 This is a program that prints the first 50 fibonacci numbers starting with 1 and 2 followed by a new line.
 - The numbers must be separated by a comma.
 - You are allowed to use the standard library.

+## 103-fibonacci.c

+This program prints the sum of all even fibonacci numbers below 4,000,000.
+- The numbers must be separated by a comma.
+- You are allowed to used the standard library

+## 104-fibonacci.c

+This program finds and prints the first 98 fibonacci numbers followed by a new line.

+- The numbers should be separated by comma, followed by a space ,
+- You are allowed to use the standard library
+- You are not allowed to use any other library (You can’t use GMP etc…)
+- You are not allowed to use long long, malloc, pointers, arrays/tables, or structures
+- You are not allowed to hard code any Fibonacci number (except for 1 and 2) This require the use of the data type __int128_t and a recursive function to print its values as this data type doesn't gel with printf.
+Using '%lld' with it gives a -W=format warning which we are trying to avoid.

+### This project was fun.